jsnkan/KS0499-Keyestudio-Mega-2560-Plus-Board/docs/KS0499 Keyestudio Mega 2560 Plus Board.md

 [](https://getting-started-with-arduino.readthedocs.io/en/latest/Arduino%20IDE%20Tutorial.html#a-windows-system)

-You could download Arduino IDE from the official website: <https://www.arduino.cc/>
+You can download the Arduino IDE from the official website: <https://www.arduino.cc/>

-Enter the link and click **SOFTWARE**:
+Open the link and click **SOFTWARE**:

 ![](media/35689c0bc68d7edba8c627bd3199eef6.png)

 There are various versions of IDE for Arduino.
-Just download a version compatible with your system.
+Just download a version that is compatible with your system.

 ![](media/77e7c042126b8eeea11c791f56b5b4b2.png)

-Here we will show you how to download and install the windows version of Arduino IDE.
+Here, we will show you how to download and install the Windows version of Arduino IDE.

-There are two versions of IDE for WINDOWS system.
-You can choose between the installer (.exe) and the Zip file.
-For installer, it can be directly downloaded, without the need of installing it manually while for Zip package, you will need to install the driver manually.
+There are two versions of the IDE for Windows.
+You can choose between the installer (.exe) and the Zip package.
+> [!IMPORTANT]
+> If you decide to download the Zip package, you will have to install the driver manually.

 ![](media/8cab9c123f890c12acecb2b69da33fa9.png)

-You just need to click **JUST DOWNLOAD**.
+Click **JUST DOWNLOAD**.

 #### **B. Mac System**